mukund2124/CNN-cat-dogs-classification/README.md

 ## Usage

 Once the code is executed, the model will be trained on the provided dataset.
-After training, you can upload any image of an animal to the Colab notebook and use the provided snippet to test the model's classification accuracy.
+After training, you can upload any image of an animal dogg/cat to the Colab notebook and use the provided snippet (test_img = cv2.imread('/content/doggy.jpeg')) to test the model's classification accuracy.

 ## How It Works